AnandRP2030/MERN-Notes/React/React-Hooks/src/Hooks/UseMemo/Readme.md

 4. useMemo use only for expensive(time taking) functions that we don't invoke everytime while our components re-render
 5. This means that if the inputs to the function have not changed since the last render, React will return the cached result instead of recomputing the function.
-This means that if the inputs to the function have not changed since the last render, React will return the cached result instead of recomputing the function.

-6. You typically use useMemo when you have a function that takes some inputs and produces an output, but you don't want to recalculate that output on every render unless the inputs have changed.
+6. You typically use useMemo when you have a function that takes some inputs and produces an output, but you don't want to recalculate that output on every render unless t he inputs have changed.

 7. This is common when dealing with calculations, data processing, or any operation that consumes significant resources.